daarkfight00/Discord-Nitro-Generator/README.md

 -- This tool can generate Discord Nitro codes, and in the same times it can analyze them

 ---

-- Installation tutorial for KALI LINUX:
+---Installation tutorial for KALI LINUX:

 - sudo apt-get update